serenalwang/serenalwang.github.io/poems/one.md

 <span style ="display:inline-block;margin-left:12em;">
 after the snow
-&nbsp;sound falls from a tree top branch
+sound falls from a tree top branch
 a pale green bud
-&nbsp;saying it is time
+saying it is time
 to dance again
 </span>